 Table of Contents

-macOS, Linux, and Windows OS are the three most popular operating systems in the world.
-If you ask any tech geeks, which operating system crashes the most ?.
-Then everyone answer will state, there is no operating system which does not crashes, but most crashes, freezes and hanged operating system is Windows OS.
+macOS, Linux, and Windows OS are the three operating systems that have the most number of users worldwide.
+If you want to know which operating system crashes the most, you should ask any tech nerd.
+Then everyone will say that there is no operating system that does not crash, but the Windows operating system has the most crashes, freezes, and hangs out of all operating systems.

 Virus and malware.